Configuration

 By default ENV_FOR_DYNACONF

-is the variable to switch envs, but you can set this to another variable name.
+is the variable used to switch envs, but you can set this to another variable name.

 ex: MYPROGRAM_ENV=production